“After the second goal, I felt like I could breathe again,” Maggie Lamb, Pioneer Field Hockey (PFH) forward, said.

 As the last quarter inched by, the Pioneers kept the lead.
 When the clock hit 10 seconds, the players on the sideline prepared for the whistle to blow so they could sprint onto the field to celebrate the triumph with their teammates.

 The 2-0 victory secured PFH’s Team 46 a record-breaking season, as they are the first Michigan High School Athletic Association (MHSAA)-recognized State Championship title holders.
-Before this year, Field hockey was considered a Varsity sport under MHSFHL Michigan High School Field Hockey League due to a lack of teams.
-The main change is that now every high school in Michigan plays in the same division and championship bracket, extending the post season.
-Along with that, PFH also broke the record for most State Championships won in a row as the first program to win four consecutive State Championships.
+Before this year, Field hockey was considered a Varsity sport under Michigan High School Field Hockey League (MHSFHL) due to a lack of teams.
+The main change is that every high school in Michigan now plays in the same division and championship bracket, extending the post season.
+Along with the MHSAA title, PFH also broke the record for most State Championship wins, with four victories in a row.

 “This was the best ending to my last season with Pioneer Field Hockey,” Lamb said.
 “There is so much love and heart within our team and I think it really shows.”